 As the internet has become more and more prevalent in our society, so have internet sex-related offenses.
 People have through of all sorts of different ways to either satisfy their interest in sex or to make money off sex crimes.
-To give readers useful information about common internet sex crimes, our California criminal defense attorneys are providing an overview below.

 Sex Trafficking and Child Pornography

 Whether it be sex trafficking, child pornography or whatever other thing that somebody can think of.
 We've even moved into the realm of individuals who have videotaped their partners having sex with them and attempted to get revenge and posted those videos on the internet.
 So, the law has had to cover that.